Can I Sue a Vaccine Manufacturer for Side Effects?

 Vaccines Can Have Side Effects

-But vaccines carry risks.
+Vaccines do carry some risks.
 Some people experience side effects.
-The United States Food and Drug Administration (FDA), which is the regulator of vaccine manufacturers, calls these "adverse events."
-Let's call them side effects.
+The United States Food and Drug Administration (FDA), which is the regulator of vaccine manufacturers, calls these adverse events, but they're better known as side effects.

-For some, side effects can be mild (such as headaches or nausea).
+For some, side effects can be mild, such as headaches or nausea.
 Serious side effects are rare.
-But sometimes vaccines are associated with deaths.
+Sometimes vaccines are associated with deaths, but the data is often anecdotal at best.

 Side Effects of COVID-19 Vaccines